 94 grantmakers are now publishing their funding data as open data via 360Giving, making it possible to get a richer, fuller picture of the funding landscape across the country.
 And for individual funders themselves, publishing data in a standardised format makes it easier to analyse the data in order to improve their grant-making.
 A winner all round!
+We have put together a step-by-step guide below as to how you can calculate your grant funding data based on per head of the population below – hope you find it useful!

 One challenge is how to present and communicate this data in an accessible and meaningful way, so that it can inform decision making for staff, donors, trustees and charitable groups.